ak811/aws-ecommerce-analytics-s3-glue-athena-pipeline/README.md

-## AWS Core Services (S3, Glue, CloudWatch, Athena)
+# AWS E-Commerce Analytics Pipeline (S3 • Glue • Athena)

 ---

 ## 📘 Overview

-This project demonstrates a complete AWS data analysis pipeline using the **E-Commerce Sales Dataset** from Kaggle.
+This project implements a complete AWS-based data analytics pipeline for processing and analyzing an E-Commerce Sales Dataset (from Kaggle).
-The pipeline integrates multiple AWS services to load, catalog, query, and monitor e-commerce sales data.
+The pipeline demonstrates how key AWS services, S3, Glue, Athena, and CloudWatch, can be integrated to create a scalable, serverless, and cost-effective analytics workflow.

 ---